rsdoiel/antenna/archives/2025/columns_2025.13.md

 ---

-## Additional small reasons for modest optimism
+## This week's small reasons for modest optimism

 date: 2025-04-04, from: Robert Reich's blog